The Rise, Ubiquity, and Paradox of Teams

 A few quick data points from people who research these types of topics:

-- Josh Bersin’s 2016 and 2017 analyses of Global Human Capital trends seeks input from thousands of executives around the world.
-These executives’ number 1 concern, even higher than leadership development, culture, or workforce analytics?
-How to structure their organizations into highly effective and agile Teams that can work across functional and organizational boundaries (pg.
-3-5).
+Josh Bersin’s analyses of Global Human Capital Trends sought input from thousands of executives around the world.
+These executives’ top concern, even higher than leadership development, culture, or workforce analytics?
+How to structure their organizations into highly effective and agile Teams that can work across functional and organizational boundaries.

 This ubiquity and quickly growing importance bring challenges to our daily lives, and these only seem to be increasing.
 Not sure what your role is on the Team?
 Unclear what the Team’s purpose or vision might be?
 Hate conflict?
 Don’t believe the Team is living up to its fullest capability or hitting its goals?
 Indeed, you are not alone.